HeofHIShirts/moonlight-user-guide/moonlight-user-guide.md

 * A connection to the Internet to download the software.

-If your computer meets these requirements, you're good to go.
+If your server computer meets these requirements, you're good to go.

 ### Client Requirements